hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

 ### Config files

+By default, the contents of the `contrib` folder are placed in `/usr/local/share/xdg-desktop-portal-termfilechooser/`.
-Copy the `config` and any desired wrapper scripts in the `contrib` dir to `~/.config/xdg-desktop-portal-termfilechooser`.
-Edit the `config` file to set your preferred terminal emulator and file manager applications.
+Copy the `config` to `~/.config/xdg-desktop-portal-termfilechooser` and edit it to set your preferred wrapper and default directory.

-For setting your terminal emulator, you can set the `TERMCMD` environment variable instead of editing the wrapper file.
-This way you only need to copy `config`.
-By default, wrappers are placed in `/usr/local/share/xdg-desktop-portal-termfilechooser/`
+To set your terminal emulator, you can use the `TERMCMD` environment variable instead of editing the wrapper file directly.
+This environment variable can also be set in the `cmd` key in the `config` if so desired (this is shown in the 2nd example below).
 Example:

 -   `$HOME/.profile`